kukushechkin/MightyTabRefresh/README.md

 * make extension state controls look better
 * animation on items add/remove
 * move all identifiers to a shared package
+* ExtensionSettings serialization tests
-* tests
+* rules view UI tests

 ### Extension:
+* open app on toolbar item click, if there is no rule — make a new one with the host right away
 * blue icon in toolbar if there is a rule matching this page
-* open app on toolbar item click, if there is no rule — make a new one with the host right away
 * cleanup closed pages
-* tests
+* ReloadController tests

+### Publishing:
+* create app in iTunesConnect
+* publish to TestFlight
+* release to the Mac App Store
+* create a GitHub Actions TestFlight and release pipeline